-When Jesus gave the commission to His disciples of going into all the world, and preaching the gospel to every creature.
-He plainly stated that there would be certain signs which would follow the preaching.
-Here in this Scripture He mentions five of these signs:
+When Jesus gave His disciples the commission of going into all the world and preaching the gospel to every creature, He plainly stated that certain signs would follow the preaching.
+In this passage He mentioned five of these signs:

 - 1. They shall cast out devils.

 - 2. They shall speak with new tongues.

 - 3. They shall take up serpents.

 - 4. If they drink any deadly thing, it shall not hurt them.

 - 5. They shall lay hands on the sick, and they shall recover.